sathomas/jsDataV.is/src/text/ch8/05-routes.md

 },
 ```

 Now we can consider our second route.
-It has a URL fragment of `runs/:id`.
-The `runs/` part is a standard URL path while `:id` is how Backbone.js identifies an arbitrary variable.
-With this route we're telling Backbone.js to look for a URL that starts out as `http://greatrunningapp.com/runs/` and to consider whatever follows as the value for the `id` parameter.
+It has a <span class="smcp">URL</span> fragment of `runs/:id`.
+The `runs/` part is a standard <span class="smcp">URL</span> path while `:id` is how Backbone.js identifies an arbitrary variable.
+With this route we're telling Backbone.js to look for a <span class="smcp">URL</span> that starts out as `http://greatrunningapp.com/runs/` and to consider whatever follows as the value for the `id` parameter.
 We'll use that parameter in the router's `details` method.
 Here's how we'll start the development of that method.

 ``` {.javascript .numberLines}
 details: function(id) {